mozilla-services/consvc-shepherd/CONTRIBUTING.md

 - Please do not include merge commits in pull requests; include only commits with the new relevant code.

-WIP: See the main [documentation](https://github.com/mozilla-services/consvc-shepherd/blob/main/README.md) for information on prerequisites, installing, running and testing.

-See the [Shepherd User Guide](https://github.com/mozilla-services/consvc-shepherd/blob/main/docs/UserGuide.md) for how to use the application.

 ## Code Review